jovami/isep-lapr4/docs/us_3006/README.md

 ### 4.3.
 Applied Patterns

+- **Factory** - Responsible for creating complex objects or aggregates while encapsulating the creation logic.
+- **Repository** - Provides a way to retrieve and persist aggregates.
+    + **BoardParticipantRepository**
+- **Observer Pattern** -To ensure the smooth functioning of this client-side feature, it is necessary to implement a mechanism that can notify the subscribers (users viewing the board) whenever a new change is made.
+This can be achieved using the observer pattern, which involves an **NewChangeEvent** and an **NewChangeWatchDog**.

 ### 4.4.
 Tests

-In order to accurately test this functionality, we need to interact with the Aggregate Root repositories, meaning unit tests aren't the best approach here.
+In order to accurately test this functionality, we need to interact with the Aggregate Root repositories and with the server and client apps, meaning unit tests aren't the best approach here

 Instead, integration tests should be performed.

 ## 5. Implementation

-*In this section the team will present, important artifacts necessary to fully understand the implementation like the database operations*
+*In this section the team will present, important artifacts necessary to fully understand the implementation of this user story*

+ **JpaBoardParticipantRepository**

+    @Override
+    public Iterable<Board> withPermission(SystemUser user, BoardParticipantPermissions perm) {
+        final var query = entityManager().createQuery(
+                "SELECT bp.board FROM BoardParticipant bp " +
+                        "WHERE bp.participant = :user" +
+                        " AND bp.permission = :perm",
+                Board.class);
+        query.setParameter("user", user);
+        query.setParameter("perm", perm);
+        return query.getResultList();
+    }

+ **CreatePostItHandler**

+    private boolean checkIfCellIsOccupied(Board board, String alterPosition) {
+        String[] dimensions = alterPosition.split(",");
+        int row = Integer.parseInt(dimensions[0]);
+        int col = Integer.parseInt(dimensions[1]);
+        Cell cell = board.getCell(row,col);
+        return cell.hasPostIt();
+    }

 ## 6. Integration/Demonstration